h-shoaib/Electricity-Consumption-Prediction/README.md

-Gradio app for prediction of electricity consumption, made using data mining algorithms.
+Gradio app for prediction of electricity consumption by inputting weather data, made using data mining algorithms.